prove-ai/observability-pipeline/docker-compose/PROFILES.md

 -   All services use the `observability` Docker network for internal communication
 -   Port mappings are configured to avoid conflicts with common service ports
 -   When using external services, ensure they are accessible from the Docker network or configure appropriate network bridges
--   Data volumes are preserved across container restarts for services that use them (Prometheus, VictoriaMetrics, PostgreSQL, Grafana)
+-   Data volumes are preserved across container restarts for services that use them (Prometheus, VictoriaMetrics)
 -   **VictoriaMetrics Configuration:**
     -   VictoriaMetrics is configured with 12 months retention by default (`-retentionPeriod=12`)
     -   Prometheus automatically remote_writes all scraped metrics to VictoriaMetrics
-    -   Grafana queries VictoriaMetrics (port 8428) instead of Prometheus for all metrics
     -   VictoriaMetrics provides a Prometheus-compatible query API, making it a drop-in replacement for Prometheus queries
     -   This setup enables long-term metric retention without changing Prometheus scraping behavior